rmchakra/CPlusPlus-OOPS-DataStructures-Projects/hw4/README.md

 - **USC ID**: 1233719421
 - **Email**: rmchakra@usc.edu

+Please not that the executeable created by the makefile may nbe "Scrabble" or "scrabble" depending on which version of the code yourte testing with.
+Please check the appropriate object name

 ? tile has been implemented differently from given scrabble game such that it would be entered while the letters are being placed by the program rather than as a term following during the input

 Unused variable result will be used in future implementation hence produces a warning